Having a rich amount of lead sources is vital to growing your company, boosting your sales, and increasing the amount of business you receive.

 Relationship marketing focuses on developing customer loyalty through excellent customer service.

-With relationship marketing, you can focus on developing a long relationship where your customers make small purchases throughout an extended period of time.
+With relationship marketing, you can focus on developing a long relationship where your customers make small purchases over an extended period of time.

 Here are the two types of networking: